Encyclobinafix/-Introduction-to-SQL-Mastery-Unearthing-Data-Insights/README.md

 ## SQL Fundamentals and Analysis:

 ### 1. Creating and selecting the database;
-- A database was created and tited it "student_records".
+- A database was created and titled "student_records".
 I ensured the database created was selected.

 ![](T1-STEP1-2.png)